josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 - **Svelte doesn't require you to import or export anything.** (Some features of Svelte do, but its basic component functionality is all available out of the box.)

-- **There's no framework-specific JavaScript.** While Svelte _does_ have its own syntax in some cases (like the `on:click` in the example above and some others), it stays just about as close as possible to vanilla HTML and CSS.

 - **Svelte isn't picky about HTML.** React needs a `return` with a single element, and Vue needs a single `<template>` tag wrapping all the markup.
 Svelte can have whatever HTML, wherever (and in its original state, unlike in JSX).